arnaudbos/i-rant/content/loom-part-2-blocking.md

 It explains that the number of connections our services can handle when executing blocking code is not limited by the number of network connections our OS can keep open, but by the number of threads we create.
-Each kernel thread stack takes memory space and thread scheduling (context switches explained above) wastes CPU cycles and adds latency to requests.
+Each kernel thread stack takes memory space and thread scheduling (context switches explained above) wastes CPU cycles, induce CPU cache misses and adds latency to requests.

 > Allowing the software to spawn thread willy-nilly may bring our application to its knees, so we usually set a hard
 > limit on the number of threads we let the application spawn.